This collection has access restrictions. For details, please see the restrictions.

 Clicking on a subject heading below will take you into the University Library's online catalog.

-William Elliott, son of William Elliott and Phoebe Waight, was born 27 April 1788 in Beaufort, South Carolina, and died 3 February 1863 in Charleston, South Carolina.
+William Elliott, a white plantation owner, state legislator, and writer, was the son of William Elliott and Phoebe Waight.
+He was born 27 April 1788 in Beaufort, South Carolina, and died 3 February 1863 in Charleston, South Carolina.
 He was educated at Beaufort College, circa 1803-1807, and at Harvard, circa 1807-1808.
-Ill health forced him to withdraw from the latter institution, but Harvard, citing his outstanding academic record, awarded him an honorary bachelor's degree in 1810.
+Ill health forced him to withdraw from the latter institution; nevertheless, Harvard awarded him an honorary bachelor's degree in 1810.
 Five years later, he received a master of arts degree from Harvard.

 Elliott owned rice and cotton plantations in Beaufort and Colleton districts in South Carolina and on the Ogeechee River in Georgia.
 Through marriage, he obtained at least five plantations in Colleton District: Balls (1,083 acres) in St. Bartholomew Parish; Social Hall, the Bluff, and Middle Place (totalling approximately 3,400 acres) near the Ashepoo River and Chehaw Creek; and Pon Pon, later called Oak Lawn (1,750 acres) on the Edisto River.
 Elliott also owned the following: Myrtle Bank plantation on Hilton Head Island; Bee Hive and Hope tracts on the Edisto River; Ellis, Shell Point, The Grove, and Bay Point plantations in Beaufort District; Farniente, a mountain house in Flat Rock, North Carolina; and houses in Beaufort and Adams Run.
-According to the 1860 slave schedule, Elliott possessed 103 slaves in St. Helena parish and 114 slaves in St. Paul parish.
+Elliott, and these plantations, were dependent on the exploitation of forced labor of enslaved people.
+According to the 1860 slave schedule, Elliott enslaved 103 people in St. Helena parish and 114 people in St. Paul parish.

 Although he spent much time at Oak Lawn, Elliott also traveled frequently to the northern states and on occasion to Europe.
 His children sometimes accompanied him on trips.
 In search of improved health, Elliott traveled nearly every year to various mineral springs and health resorts, especially Saratoga Springs, New York, and White Sulphur Springs, Virginia.
 He also frequently visited Philadelphia, New York, and Boston.
 In 1853, Elliott took his daughters, Ann and Emily, to Europe, where they visited Paris, Basle, Interlaken.
 In 1855, Elliott traveled to Europe again, this time as South Carolina's commissioner to the Paris Exposition.